Systems Thinking at the Root of Waste Reduction

 Focus on Key Constraints within the System

-In his landmark book The Goal: A Process of Ongoing Improvement, Eliyahu Goldratt outlined the Theory of Constraints.
+The Goal: A Process of Ongoing Improvement, Eliyahu Goldratt outlined the Theory of Constraints.
 While there is a lot to this topic, in short, the Theory of Constraints states that any system can produce only as much as its critically constrained resource.
 Successful organizations understand that optimizing individual parts that do not focus on their key constraints is, itself, a wasteful activity.
 Deeply embedding your management approach to affect the operations of systems is key to optimization.
 Gemba walks should be centered on coaching around obstacles and focusing flow optimization at key constraints within the system.
 Understanding all of your system flows and the People, Processes, Measures, and Tools involved in those flows is foundational to understanding where key constraints occur.

 Lean Management is a mindset.